ramparvathaneni1/final-review/README.md

     # The command to start the server inside the container
     ```

-3. Add a `.dockerignore` file for files and folders we don't want to copy into the container:
-    ```
-    node_modules
-    npm-debug.log
-    ```

-4. To build the image: `sudo docker build . -t backend`. *Make sure you are running this build command from inside the `express-todo-api/backend` folder.*
+2. In your terminal, go into the `express-todo-api` folder and build the image: `sudo docker build . -t backend`.

-    - The `-t` flag lets us tag the image so it's easier to find.

-5. To run the image in a container: `sudo docker run -d --name backend-container -p 3001:3001 --network todo-app backend`
+3. To run the image in a container: `sudo docker run -d --name backend-container -p 3001:3001 --network todo-app backend`

     - The `-p` flag defines the local port and the container port.
 These can be different.
     - The `--name` flag lets us name the container
     - `backend` is the name of the image
     - To view the server logs remove the `-d` flag (quite mode) after `docker run`

-6. You can run `sudo docker ps` to check out the list of running containers.
+4. You can run `sudo docker ps` to check out the list of running containers.

-7. Go to `localhost:3001` in the browser.
+5. Go to `localhost:3001` in the browser.
 We should see the same "Hi There" message as if running the app locally.

     ![](./assets/hi-there.png)